State and Serialization¶

 Example:

-// Basic serialization
+// Basic serialization using helpers and optional metrics.

 var serialized = StateHelpers.SerializeState(graphState);